aptos-labs/developer-docs/apps/docusaurus/docs/integration/wallet-adapter-for-wallets.md

 ## How to integrate with the AIP-62 wallet standard?

 :::tip
-Aptos provides a [@aptos-labs/wallet-standard](https://github.com/aptos-labs/wallet-standard) packages that holds the standard interface and class a wallet should implement.
+Aptos provides a [@aptos-labs/wallet-standard](https://github.com/aptos-labs/wallet-standard) package that holds the standard interface and class a wallet should implement.
 In addition, it provides helper functions to detect Aptos compatible wallets.
 :::

-Integrating with the AIP-62 wallet standard is pretty simple and straightforward, can refer to [this example](https://github.com/aptos-labs/aptos-wallet-adapter/blob/main/apps/nextjs-example/utils/standardWallet.ts) of a wallet integration with the new standard
+Integrating with the AIP-62 wallet standard is pretty simple and straightforward.
+For more information, users can refer to [this example](https://github.com/aptos-labs/aptos-wallet-adapter/blob/main/apps/nextjs-example/utils/standardWallet.ts) to learn how to integrate with the new wallet standard.

 :::note
 To be compatible with AIP-62 wallet standard and for be able to be detected by dapps, wallets must implement and support [required features](https://github.com/aptos-labs/wallet-standard/blob/main/src/detect.ts#L16)